erfg12/HotKeyMaker/README.txt

 Created as a favor.
-This program just hooks a key, and executes a program when pressed.
+This program registers a hot key, and executes a file when pressed.

-Just a good example of how Windows key hooking works.
-Created with Visual Studios 2013.
+An example of how Windows RegisterHotKey works.
+Created in C# with Visual Studios 2013.

-Starts hidden and in system tray and when minimized hides to system tray.
+Starts hidden in system tray.